mathewleland/drop-and-drag-gifs/README.md

 1. `git format-patch master --stdout > your-name.patch`.
     Or, if you worked straight off of master, use the commit sha preceding your work.
-2. Email the patch to [recruiting+challenge-front-end@expeditelabs.com](mailto:recruiting+challenge-front-end@expeditelabs.com).
+2. Email the patch to [recruiting+challenge-front-end@clara.com](mailto:recruiting+challenge-front-end@clara.com).

 ## Feedback

-We're always looking for ways to improve our processes at Expedite so let us know if anything is especially frustrating (or fun)!
+We're always looking for ways to improve our processes at Clara so let us know if anything is especially frustrating (or fun)!

 ## Attributions